FocasLab/Virtual-Confinement-Zone/readme.md

 1.  **Synthesize**: Run `VCZ.m` to compute the VCZ center trajectory and save `poses.csv`.
 2.  **Control**: Run `VCZ_control2.m` to track the generated trajectory.

-### 3. Docker-based Execution
-For a quick setup without manual C++ dependency management:
-1.  **Build/Run**: Refer to [DOCKER_INSTRUCTIONS.md](DOCKER_INSTRUCTIONS.md) for commands to build the image and run containers with volume mounting.
-2.  **Inside Container**: Use the same synthesis steps as described in the Manipulator workflows.
-3.  **Visualization**: All outputs are synced to your local machine for use in MATLAB.

 ---